 Thai – Koh Mak Restaurants

-On the road running parallel with Ao Kao Beach and diagonally opposite from Rayang Nature Resort, Kon Gin Sen is one of Koh Mak’s longest establised diners and one of its best.
+On the road running parallel with Ao Kao Beach and diagonally opposite from Cha Cha Beach Club and Monkey Island, Kon Gin Sen is one of Koh Mak’s longest established diners and one of its best.
 They serve an extensive menu of all the usual favourites but specialise in Issan food – look out for spicy somtam, grilled chicken, catfish laab (minced salad with mint) and of course, sticky rice.

-Next door, another long-standing island favourite, Food Garden, covers all the BBQ options in its own pretty outdoor setting and just along from there, you can get cheap and honest, no frills Thai cooking at Pimjai.
-The restaurant doesn’t look too inviting but the food is reliable and tasty.
+Next door, another long-standing island favourite, Food Garden, covers all the BBQ options (including Kra Ta) in its own pretty outdoor setting and just along from there, Mong Kitchen has quickly becomes a very popular spot, cooking up a wide range of Thai classics (plenty of Tofu variations too).

-On the other side of Kon Gin Sen, Table Tales, run by the Koh Mak Ferry owners, offers a full Thai menu in its own open air setting.
-Monkey Shocks, the reggae bar with its cannabis outlet, sits across the way by the sea and also serves food including roti pizzas (munchies inspired?).
+On the other side of Kon Gin Sen, Table Tales, run by the Koh Mak Ferry owners, offers both a full Thai menu and standard western dishes (pasta, burgers) in its own open air setting.
+Try their home made ice cream and cafe (coffee, bakery) next door too.

-Back at the Baan Koh Mak and Makathanee Resort end of this same Ao Kao road, Clay Pot offers both cook-at-your-table BBQ and all the classic Thai dishes as do their near neighbours, the ‘interestingly’ styled Aimmy and long established Rabbit.
+Back at the Baan Koh Mak and Makathanee Resort end of this same Ao Kao road, Clay Pot offers both their house speciality of marinated duck, chicken or pork cooked in the clay pot alongside Issan and other classic Thai dishes plus a few western options too.
+Aimmy, its emphasis on seafood and skewers on the BBQ and the long established Rabbit give you another couple of similar options.

-Nuchzabmaks, just after the turning towards Ao Suan Yai, is another Koh Mak restaurant which concentrates on Issan food but it has also a wide selection of alternatives off the menu.
-A few doors down, the long established Chillout has a loyal following for its Thai classics – noodles, Pad Thai and all the curries.
+Nuchzabmaks, just after the turning towards Ao Suan Yai, concentrates on Issan food but it has also a wide selection of alternatives off the menu.
+A few doors down, the long established Chillout has a loyal following for its Thai staples – noodles, Pad Thai and all the curries.
+Green House Kitchen, further along again, gives you another decent option at this end of the beach.

 To the North and North East Coasts

-Meanwhile, continuing all the way to the north east tip of Koh Mak, there’s a very decent somtam shack at Laem Son.
+Meanwhile, continuing all the way to the north east tip of Koh Mak, there’s a terrific somtam shack at Laem Son.
 It has just a couple of shaded wooden tables but the food and Koh Kradat views are both excellent.

 Western and Other Cuisines – Koh Mak Restaurants

 The tiny M.A.
-Bistro over at the back of Makathanee Resort serves a fusion menu with daily specials such as duck leg confit, queen fish sashimi or falafel salad.
+Bistro over at the back of Makathanee Resort serves a fusion menu including fish carpaccio, arancini kimchi, homemade shrimp and crab ravioli (390bt) and rotolo.
 You can get breakfasts too and then there are the core pasta dishes, fillet steak (fish or beef), steak sandwiches,and banh mi.

-For Italian cuisine, at the top of the access road to Ao Kao Resort, you can pick your toppings and design your own pizzas at Little Red Oven or head over to The Coral Club (formerly Banana Sunset) on the south coast – a popular spot best known for its sunset bar.
+For Italian cuisine, at the top of the access road to Ao Kao Resort, you can pick your toppings and design your own pizzas at Little Red Oven (the Thailand chain which originated here) or head over to The Coral Club on the south coast – a popular spot best known for its sunset bar.

-Almost opposite Pak Pak, Blue House offers something a little different in its garden with outdoor seating – pop-up style, they run different themes each evening including a taco night, pasta night, burger night and pad kapow (Thai holy basil)night.
+Almost opposite Pak Pak, Blue House offers something a little different in its garden with outdoor seating – pop-up style, they run different themes each evening including a taco night, pasta night and burger night, 18.00 to 21.00.

 Seafood – Koh Mak Restaurants